Is an Italian Greyhound right for you? Take our quiz and find out.

 Do you want a dog who will stay in your yard off leash or plan to use an electric fence?

 Thinking of an electric fence?
-There are MANY reasons to NEVER use an electric shock collar on an Italian Greyhound:
+There are MANY reasons to NEVER use an electric fence with an Italian Greyhound:

 Great!
 Because of their high prey drive, Italian Greyhounds should always be on leash unless inside a securely fenced area.